 What is the difference between cataracts and glaucoma?

 Cataracts and Glaucoma are both conditions that cause the loss of vision.
 However, a cataract is the clouding of the eye’s lens over time, causing vision to become hazy, whereas, Glaucoma is a condition in which there is a buildup of pressure in the eyes that causes damage to the optic nerve that if not treated can result in irreversible blindness.
 Cataracts and Glaucoma can both be treated surgically and the outcomes are generally positive, however, in the case of Glaucoma, early diagnosis and treatment is necessary because the loss of vision cannot be reversed, as it can with cataract surgery.

 Does Medicare cover cataract surgery?

-If your eye doctor deems cataract surgery as medically necessary, Medicare will pay 80% of the of the total costs associated with the procedure.
-Medicare will also cover one pair of post-cataract surgery eyeglasses
+If your eye doctor deems cataract surgery as medically necessary, Medicare will pay 80% of the total costs associated with the procedure.
+Medicare will also cover one pair of post-cataract surgery eyeglasses.

 Schedule Your VIP Consultation.

 For fastest service during the hours of 8 am – 5 pm Monday – Friday, call us at 720-524-1001.
 Otherwise, fill out the form below to schedule your VIP consultation.